meta-web/meta-web/pages/01_Manifesto/00_Introduction.md

 I can't remember when it started first.
 Few years ago when I was started to developing our company information system I was begun to see many issues and redundant work in way how web applications are being developed.
-And since then I was percieving these issues more and more.
+And since then I was perceiving these issues more and more.
 About two years ago the idea of META Web was born.
 I was developing it privately until today when I decided to publish it to broader audience.

 *Jiří Hýbek, February 2017*